forattini-dev/s3db.js/README.md

 There is another management subset of data called `tags` that is used globally as [key, value] params.
 You can assign 10 tags with the conditions of: the key must be at most 128 unicode chars lengthy and the value up to 256 chars.
 With those key-values we can use more `2.5kb` of data, unicode will allow you to use up to 2500 more chars.
 Follow the official docs at [AWS User Guide: Object Tagging](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-tagging.html).

-Investigating S3's pricing, it relates to the total volume of storage used and requests volume.
-In this implementation we just upload 0 bytes files so all your costs might be a funcion over the number of GET and POST/PUT requests.
-Check by yourself the pricing page details at https://aws.amazon.com/s3/pricing/

 With all this set you may store objects that should be able to store up to `4.5kb` of free space **per object**.

-This implementation of Database ORM is focused on `key=value`, access like a document implementation, due to the fact that we are using S3 apis that work like that for files.
+S3's pricing deep dive:

+- Data volume [1 GB x 0.023 USD]: it relates to the total volume of storage used and requests volume but, in this implementation, we just upload `0 bytes` files.
+- GET Requests [1,000 GET requests in a month x 0.0000004 USD per request = 0.0004 USD]: every read requests
+- PUT Requests [1,000 PUT requests for S3 Standard Storage x 0.000005 USD per request = 0.005 USD]: every write request
+- Data transfer [Internet: 1 GB x 0.09 USD per GB = 0.09 USD]:

+Check by yourself the pricing page details at https://aws.amazon.com/s3/pricing/ and https://calculator.aws/#/addService/S3.

 Lets git it a try! :)

+### Insights

+- This implementation of Database ORM is focused on `key=value`, access like a document implementation, due to the fact that we are using S3 apis that work like that for files.
+- For better use of the <a href="#cache">`cache`</a>, the best is to use sequential ids with leading zeros (eq: 000001, 000002, 000003) due to s3 sorting keys method.

 ## Install